ognistik/alfred-superwhisper/README.md

 ---
 ### “CUSTOM MODE” HOTKEYS
 In addition to the two favorite modes and super mode hotkeys, users can set up six additional hotkeys.
-If you need more than six or require options—like activating a mode without triggering record—, consider using [the external trigger.](#the-external-trigger) This prevents potential functionality loss with future workflow updates.
+If you need more than six or require options—like activating a mode without triggering record—, consider using [the external trigger.](#the-external-trigger)

 **To set up your custom hotkeys you need to:**
 1. Open the modes menu in Alfred.